kubernetes/community/contributors/design-proposals/apps/statefulset-update.md

     1. `.Status.Replicas` is negative.
     1. `.Status.ReadyReplicas` is negative or greater than `.Status.Replicas`.
     1. `.Status.CurrentReplicas` is negative or greater than `.Status.Replicas`.
-    1. `.Stauts.UpdateReplicas` is negative or greater than `.Status.Replicas`.
+    1. `.Status.UpdateReplicas` is negative or greater than `.Status.Replicas`.

 ## Kubectl
 Kubectl will  use the `rollout` command to control and provide the status of